Q: What is the Downtown Austin Alliance?

 A: The Downtown Austin Alliance’s primary source of funding comes from a special assessment on privately owned properties within the Downtown Public Improvement District.
 The PID assesses properties at 10 cents per $100 valuation after the first $500,000 in value.

-Q: How specifically does the DAA serve downtown?
+Q: How specifically does the downtown alliance serve downtown?

-A: The DAA is a full-time advocate for downtown supporting initiatives that increase the value and vitality of the area including mobility, streetscapes, economic development, arts and culture, housing, parks, public order, and quality of life issues.
+A: We are a full-time advocate for downtown supporting initiatives that increase the value and vitality of the area including mobility, streetscapes, economic development, arts and culture, housing, parks, public order, and quality of life issues.

-In addition, DAA provides direct services for downtown including:
+In addition, we provide direct services for downtown including:

 - Retail recruitment services